smaccoun/aeson-generic-ts/README.md

 ## About

-This project is under pretty heavy development and will be used in production once it's ready.
+This project is under development and will be used in production once it's ready.
 I'd call it's current state alpha, as there are a lot of design decisions still being made about this library.
 See Design Goals for what's going into the implementation of this library

 ## Design Goals